Last Updated: 03/11/2026

 About

 CCMC has implemented a beta version of the "SEP scoreboard".
 Scoreboard planning was initiated together with Mark Dierckxsens (BIRA-IASB), Mike Marsh (UK Met Office) and the international research community.
-Recently in 2018, Johnson Space Center's Space Radiation Analysis Group has become involved in the SEP scoreboard as part of a multi-year project called ISEP.
+In 2018, Johnson Space Center's Space Radiation Analysis Group became involved in the SEP scoreboard as part of a multi-year project called ISEP.

 The SEP Scoreboard builds upon the flare scoreboard and CME scoreboard.
-It will be an automated system such that model/method developers can have their predictions automatically uploaded to an anonymous ftp in a pre-defined JSON format, which will be parsed and databased by the system.
+It is an automated system such that model/method developers can have their predictions automatically uploaded to an anonymous ftp in a pre-defined JSON format, which is parsed and databased by the system.

 SEP forecasts can be roughly divided into three categories: (1) Continuous/Probabilistic (2) Solar event triggered (3) Physics-based/complex.
 The SEP scoreboard will focus on real-time forecasts but will also coordinate with the SEP validation team to evaluate different models for a set of historical events.
 This is particularly useful for some physics-based models in the third category that are not yet relevant for real-time modeling.